|Aktivitets nivå :||Flere aktiviteter - Fotturer - Historieturer - Kultur & Tema reiser (komfort)|

 Today we visit the magnificent Sacred Valley of the Incas and the incredible ruins at Pisac before continuing on to Ollantaytambo, where we spend the night.
 The Sacred Valley, which runs along the Urubamba River near Cuzco, is the true heartland of Incan culture and tradition, which is still strong today.
 The high-Andean scenery is dotted with old towns and villages dating back to pre-Columbian times.
 The ruins of the Citadel at Pisac guarded a road from the lowlands and gives way to a picturesque landscape of terraces carved into the solid rock itself.
 Whilst the Inca ruins at Ollantaytambo give you a sense of the scale of what is to come as huge stone terraces scale the valley sides.
 This was the royal estate of Inca Emperor Pachacuti as well as being of religious and defensive significance.
 Accommodation: Hotel Pakaripampu (or similar) *Comfortable Hotel*

 This is the longest and most strenuous day of the trek.
 A long climb takes us first through an area of cloud forest to the meadows of Llulluchapampa, then over the Warmihuañusca (Dead Woman's) Pass, at 4215m the highest point on the trek.
 After quite a long, steep descent we camp in the scenic valley of the Pacamayo River (3600m).
-Walk Profile: approx. 7.7km / 6-7hrs walking, Accommodation: Pacamayo Camp *Full-service Camping*
+Accommodation: Pacamayo Camp *Full-service Camping*

 We start the day with an easier climb which takes us past the ruins of Runquracay and over the Runquracay Pass (3930m).
 From now on the Inca Trail becomes a clearly defined path made of flat boulders.
 We pass the ruins of Sayajmarca and suddenly enter rainforest; at one point the trail passes through an Inca tunnel.
 We camp on the ridge above the Inca site of Phuyupatamarca (3680m) to benefit from the views of sunset and sunrise.
-Walk Profile: approx. 6.8km / 5-6hrs walking, Accommodation: Phuyupatamarca Camp *Full-service Camping*
+Accommodation: Phuyupatamarca Camp *Full-service Camping*

-From the ridge we embark on the infamous Inca steps: a two kilometre stone staircase taking us rapidly downhill amid a panorama of overwhelming immensity, with the peaks of the Vilcabamba range above, and the river thousands of metres below.
+From the ridge, we embark on the infamous Inca steps: a two kilometre stone staircase taking us rapidly downhill amid a panorama of overwhelming immensity, with the peaks of the Vilcabamba range above, and the river thousands of metres below.
 After visiting the attractive ruins of Wiñay Wayna, we have an undulating walk through cloud forest high above the river to Inti Punku, the Sun Gate.
 From here we get our first full sight of Machu Picchu itself, with Huayna Picchu rising behind.
 Traditionally busy with groups of trekkers clamouring for photos, we plan our arrival at Inti Punku later in the day so we can enjoy unobstructed views of the magnificent ruins.
 Passing around the edge of the ruins, we exit the site and descend to Aguas Calientes for a well-earned rest, a shower and a comfortable bed for the night.
-Our trekking permits allow us one entry into the site, which we use for our tour tomorrow, but anyone wishing to visit the citadel on both days can purchase an additional entry ticket for today for PEN152 (approx. US$48) - your tour leader will assist with this.
-There is usually time for an optional visit to the hot springs in Aguas Calientes, however in recent years they have become over-crowded and the water quality can suffer as a result.
+Our trekking permits allow us one entry into the site, which we use for our tour tomorrow, but anyone wishing to visit the citadel on both days can purchase an additional entry ticket today - your tour leader will assist with this.
+There is usually time for an optional visit to the hot springs in Aguas Calientes, however, in recent years they have become over-crowded and the water quality can suffer as a result.
 We will be reunited with those who have been on the Moonstone Trek at the hotel this afternoon.
-Walk Profile: approx. 8.9km / 6-7hrs walking Accommodation: Hotel Casa Andina, Aguas Calientes (or similar) *Comfortable Hotel*
+Accommodation: Hotel Casa Andina, Aguas Calientes (or similar) *Comfortable Hotel*

 Today has been left free to relax after the trek or explore Cuzco further.
 There are a number of optional excursions available which your tour leader can arrange for you.
 If you still have the energy you could choose to mountain bike in the Sacred Valley, taking in a 30-35km ride through Moray, Maras and the small village of Pichingoto.
 Alternatively you could try your hand at paddle boarding on Lake Piuray near the town of Chinchero.
 Or, if feeling more subdued, take it easy and watch the world go by in Cuzco’s Plaza de Armas. *Comfortable Hotel*